 Stakeholder dialogues are structured communication processes that aim at supporting and engaging stakeholders to implement evidence-based solutions to a particular issue at hand.
 Based on a policy brief, a group of 6-20 stakeholders work collaboratively toward a common understanding of the problem and the best course of action.

-Stakeholder dialogues are promising mechanisms to successfully inform policymakers about evidence-based actions to identified problems on any levels of health, including policy, service delivery or financing and health information collection.
-Further, it is a mechanism that supports the identification of research topics that match the current needs of the health system and thus create a culture of shared responsibility.
+Stakeholder dialogues are promising mechanisms to successfully inform policy makers about evidence-based actions to identified problems on any levels of health, including policy, service delivery or financing and health information collection.
+Further, they are mechanisms that support the identification of research topics that match the current needs of the health system and thus create a culture of shared responsibility.

 A list of stakeholder dialogues conducted in the SLHS can be found under Topics.